DirectBooker/mcp-chatgpt/WARP.md

 - **Port conflicts**: Change PORT environment variable if 3000 is in use
 - **MCP communication**: Ensure stdio transport is not interrupted by stdout logging
 - **Type errors**: Run `pnpm run lint` to catch TypeScript issues early
+- **Avoid redirection**: User prefers to run the server inside tmux and explicitly does not want to redirect the output when running the server.
+Redirecting the output causes runtime issues.

 ### Useful Commands
 ```bash